 Penn State University relies on its close working relationships with local law enforcement agencies to receive information about incidents involving Penn State students and recognized student organizations off campus.
 In coordination with local law enforcement agencies, the University Police will actively investigate certain crimes occurring on or near campus.
-If the department learns of criminal activity involving students or student organizations, it will coordinate with the appropriate external law enforcement agency to forward information about the situation to the Office of Student Conduct, as appropriate.
+External law enforcement agencies, including State College Borough, Patton Township and Ferguson Township, will formally notify the Office of Student Conduct of criminal activity involving students or student organizations.

 The University requires all recognized student organizations to abide by federal, state, and local laws, and University regulations.
-The University may become involved in the off-campus conduct of recognized student organizations when such conduct is determined to affect a substantial University interest (as defined in the University Off-Campus Misconduct Policy at https://studentaffairs.psu.edu/ safety-conduct/student-conduct/students-and-organizations/campusconduct-policy).
+The University may become involved in the off-campus conduct of recognized student organizations when such conduct is determined to affect a substantial University interest (as defined in the University Off-Campus Misconduct Policy at https://studentaffairs.psu.edu/safety-conduct/student-conduct/students-and-organizations/campus-conduct-policy.